First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target materials: Experimental results and discussion

 \begingroup \endgroup

-Apart from events that are caused by particle interactions in detector parts, electrical pulses with known amplitudes are periodically injected into the heater of each detector.
+In addition to the events produced by particles interacting in the active detector parts, we periodically inject electrical pulses with known amplitudes into the heater of each detector.
 These heater pulses allow monitoring the detector response over time, and accounting for the effect of saturation in the TES, which influences the pulse shape at high energies (see e.g. \cite{angloher_results_2017}).
-A truncated fit with a dedicated SEV is performed for all heater pulses, and the resulting amplitude is used in combination with the input pulser setting to compensate non-linearities and time-variations of the reconstructed (fitted) amplitude for particle-induced events~\cite{angloher_limits_2002}.
-The amount of heater pulses surviving the quality cuts also provides an estimate of the survival probability for real events: For the TeO$_2$ analysis, 3464 heater pulses out of 5944 survive the baseline slope cut, the pulse onset cut, and a heater pulse fit RMS cut.
-This corresponds to a survival probability of \unit[58.3]{\%}.
-Similarly, the survival probability for the Si \textit{remoTES} analysis is \unit[44.6]{\%} (978 out of 2192 pulses).
-These values are only approximate - energy-dependent effects are not considered.
+A truncated fit with a dedicated heater SEV is performed for all heater pulses, and the resulting amplitude is used in combination with the input pulser setting to compensate non-linearities and time-variations of the reconstructed (fitted) amplitude for particle-induced events~\cite{angloher_limits_2002}.